Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 I co-taught [CS 45: _Software Tools Every Programmer Should Know_][cs45] with [Ayelet Drazen][adrazen] and [Jonathan Kula][jdkula] in both Winter and Spring 2023.
-We designed this course to cover all the basic tools and concepts programmers (both software engineers and CS students) are required to know, but which never get taught in CS classes; it's inspired by [MIT's Missing Semester course][missing-semester], but strives to go more in-depth and cover the conceptual background underlying the tools.
+We designed this course to cover the basic tools and concepts programmers (both software engineers and CS students) are required to know but which never get taught in CS classes; it's inspired by [MIT's Missing Semester course][missing-semester] but strives to go more in-depth and cover the conceptual background underlying the tools.
 Our two-quarter pilot run was successful enough that the course was later taught as [CS 104: _Introduction to Essential Software Systems and Tools_][cs104].